-If you have a complaint, please raise the problem with the lawyer responsible for your matter, or if you prefer, our complaints partner, Adney Payne.
+If you have a complaint, please raise the problem with the lawyer responsible for your matter, or if you prefer, our complaints manager, Adney Payne.
 You can contact him at our Fakenham office, telephone number 01328 863131.

 What will happen next?